Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 We realized at this point that the error noises upon trying to draw a card while on cooldown, trying to play a card from an empty slot, or purchasing a new card on cooldown were too annoying and were often spammed, so we removed these audio effects and instead repurposed the error noise to loop while the player is on low health.
 Lastly, to address the easier gameplay, we set an increasing difficulty scale so that swarmlings spawned faster as time went on, capping out at 7 minutes into a game (which should be more than enough time for the player to defeat the boss). v0.1.3 ended up containing a mix of balance and quality of life adjustments.

+** Jarod **
+two key points:
+- visual design did not always match with intuition, leading players to struggle and stumble
+- balance obviously needs tweaking.

 ## Narrative Design
+**Jarod: **
+Assigned Role.
+Narrative was baked into the game mechanics and character design.
+Narrative is relatively short and simple, and is detailed in the instructions text in the instructions scene.
+Comedy in card design and linking the flavortext to the "world" of the game was key.
+I worked with Liam to build them.

 **Jackson:** Gave input on names and card narrative flavor.